NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 increases its congestion window size using Eq.
 1, where t is the elapsed time since the beginning of the current congestion avoidance, K is set to 0, and W_max is set to the congestion window size at the beginning of the current congestion avoidance.
+In addition, for the tcp-friendliness region, W_est should be set to the congestion window size at the beginning of the current congestion avoidance.

 ## Slow Start